 Academic programs are expected to support students in meeting internship or other experiential requirements during this unique period.
 Graduating seniors will be prioritized in this process.
 Alternative activities may include, but are not limited to:

 Independent/special topics courses that meet learning outcomes of experiential education internships

 Research or culminating project that simulates the internship or other required experience

 International student guidelines

 For international students who are in F-1 immigration status, if their academic program DOES NOT require an internship, these students must enroll in internship credits.
 F-1 regulations require that the internship be directly related to the major and be curricular.

-While most internships are in person, it is possible for remote internships to take place and international students should seek advice from an international student adviser in DISSA.
-The decision to grant an exception to the requirement for virtual internships rests with associate dean after consultation with the offices of General Counsel, Risk Management, and Global Programs.
+While most internships are in person, it is possible for virtual internships to take place and international students should seek advice from an international student adviser in DISSA.

-To receive consideration for approval for an exception, complete the Internship Exception form below.
+To receive a review for an in-person internship, complete the In-person Fall 2020 Internship Exception Web Form and Acknowledgement below.

-While this employment is outside of Penn State academic requirements, you are encouraged to comply with CDC guidelines for protecting yourself and others.
+In the last two situations above, then you may be considered an independent employee.
+In all cases, while this experience may be outside of Penn State academic requirements, you are encouraged to comply with CDC guidelines, as well as applicable state and local guidelines, for protecting yourself and others.